giorgk/ichnos/README.md

 Note that this is a continuation of a previous project [IWFMtrack](https://gwt.ucdavis.edu/research-tools-and-applications/iwfm-track).

 In particle tracking codes there are essentially two main functionalities. i) Tracing the particles in a velocity field. ii) Interpolating a velocity field.
 The code has been designed so that tracing functions are unaware of the details of the velocity field.
 To do so the code contains a velocity base class that communicates with the tracing class.
 Then each different type of field has to derive from the base velocity class and overwrite a few functions.
+The velocity field field can be split into 2 components.
+The positional information of the points where the velocity is known and the velocity itself.
+Each of those components are defined in based classes.
+The positional base class `class XYZ` is responsible to calculate the weight contribution of each velocity point in the field for a given particle position.
+Then it passes the weights to the `Velocity` class which then calculates the velocity value.
+Using this separation it is posible to combine different data structure in the code.

-At the moment we provide one type of velocity field i.e. point cloud type and three modes
+At the moment we provide two types of positional classes `XYZ`
+  1. CLOUD
+  2. IWFM

+While for the velocity there are options:
   1. Steady State flow fields
   2. Transient State flow fields (Coming soon...)
   3. Stochastic flow fields (This is available but in an experimental stage)